This printed article is located at http://avicintl.listedcompany.com/financial_highlights.html

-The depreciation charge for plant and equipment amounted to RMB0.9 million in 4Q2017.
-Amortisation of intangible assets amounted to RMB1.4 million in 4Q2017, mainly arising from the amortisation of software, technical knowhow and brand name from Deltamarin Group.
+The depreciation charge for plant and equipment amounted to RMB0.8 million in 1Q2018.
+Amortisation of intangible assets amounted to RMB1.4 million, mainly arising from the amortisation of software, technical knowhow and brand name from Deltamarin Group.

 Income tax expense

 The operating subsidiaries in China and Finland are subject to income tax rates of 25% and 20% respectively.
-Income tax expense decreased RMB8.1 million to RMB1.5 million in 4Q2017, mainly due to the balance of distribution of the profit and loss from Group's different business segments being allocated in different countries.
+Income tax expense increased RMB1.9 million to RMB5.2 million in 1Q2018.
+The increase was due to higher profits earned by the Group's subsidiaries in China and Finland during the period.

-After taking into account income tax expense and non-controlling interests, net loss attributable to shareholders for 4Q2017 was RMB6.1 million, as compared to net loss of RMB12.8 million in 4Q2016.
-In FY2017, net profit attributable to shareholders was RMB26.8 million, compared to net loss of RMB28.6 million in FY2016.
+After taking into account income tax expense and non-controlling interests, net profit attributable to shareholders for 1Q2018 was RMB14.0 million, an increase of 19% over the RMB11.8 million profit in 1Q2017.

 Property, plant and equipment comprised motor vehicles, computers and software, furniture and fixtures, and office equipment.